 Bigger and smaller canopies are also available.

 Sometimes the parasol height will vary, and it may or may not be extendable.
-Keep an eye on the product specifications to see how tall the cantilever parasol you are thinking about buying is.
+Keep an eye on the product specifications to see how tall the cantilever parasols you are thinking about buying are.
 It goes without saying, but it’s always best to check measurements before buying – not when trying to squeeze your new parasol into your shed!

-Should You Buy a ‘Set’ or Just a Parasol?
+Should You Buy a ‘Set’ or Just a Cantilever Parasol?